StasonJatham/daniel/content/status.md

 ### Requirements

-- Complies with my legal and security requirements for open source software
+- Complies with Twitter's legal and security requirements for open source software
-- Contains the appropriate open source category header in the repository's README file
+- Contains the appropriate Twitter open source category header in the repository's README file
 - Previous references to Support should be modified or removed from the README
 - May be transitioned to new maintainers
 - (Optional) Issues and PR's at the project owner's discretion